GCharles85/CharlesG_Fall24_6650_P3/README.md

+# PAXOS upgrades:
-# PAXOS upgrades: Non-proposer servers set to automatically terminate at regular intervals
+# Non-proposer servers set to automatically terminate at regular intervals
 # Proposers does not ask learners if they can commit, only acceptors.
-Learners can only #                 commit but cannot participate in the voting process
+Learners can only #                 # commit but cannot participate in the voting process (refer to canCommit() function in HandleRequests.#java - line 187)

 # Project Setup Instructions